InfinyTech3D/SofaUnityXR/README.md

 ### Compatibility:
 * Tested on Unity version > 6000.0.55f1
-* SOFA version > 25.12 with SofaVerseAPI
+* SOFA version v25.12 with SofaVerseAPI: https://github.com/InfinyTech3D/SofaUnity/releases/tag/SofaUnity_v25.12.00-URP
 * Tested on Windows platforms only
 * Most of our work is tested on Meta headsets; we can't guarantee that all functionalities will work on other headsets.